 And if that’s conjured up a disturbing mental image, keep reading!
 It’s not quite as perturbing as it sounds!!

 Or maybe it is …

-Most Northern Hemisphereans probably won’t understand why two otherwise sane, normal Australians (that’s a self-assessment, not an oxy-moron) would spend three days driving over 2000 km (~1240 miles) for a chance to see a couple of birds.
+Most Northern Hemisphereans probably won’t understand.
+Why would two otherwise sane, normal Australians (that’s a self-assessment, not an oxy-moron) would spend three days driving over 2000 km (~1240 miles) for a chance to see a couple of birds?
 Birds routinely seen in their millions elsewhere.

 That’s something only another twitcher would understand.

-So when a Long-billed Dowitcher gets its continents confused (Southern AUSTRALIA sounds just like Southern AMERICA if you say it quickly, doesn’t it?!) and is recorded at obscure Lake Tutchewop in northern Victoria for the first time EVER (as far as I know, please correct me if I’m wrong) in Australia, it’s BEYOND being a mere rarity.
+So a Long-billed Dowitcher gets its continents confused—Southern AUSTRALIA sounds just like Southern AMERICA if you say it quickly, doesn’t it?!
+It was recorded at obscure Lake Tutchewop in northern Victoria for the first time EVER (as far as I know, please correct me if I’m wrong) in Australia.
+It’s then BEYOND being a mere rarity.
 Or even a MEGA-rarity.

 It’s a CRIPPLER**!
 In twitching terminology, anyway.
 (Note to readers: this post will have lots more jargon.
 Think of it as a learning experience.
 Or just get a book# on the subject!)